 Master’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to business communications.
+One thing to note here is that not all of these people may be working in careers related to business communications.

 Salaries According to BLS